-The financial results lived up to expectations.
+The financial result lived up to expectations.
 We continue to see increased interest in our modular headphones, which was also proven by the significant partnerships during the year.
-We also ran a successful Kickstarter campaign in order to fund our new Bluetooth headband for the TMA-2 modular, which we have great expectations for, for the coming year.
+We also started a partnership with Google, which we have great expectations for, for the coming year.